 With many projects in SBG (Small Business Group), the technology drives the interest but the user experience solidifies the product.
 The team needed a steady hand.
 One that could deliver cohesive vision covering interaction and visual design to transform the concept from a good idea to friendly and usable product.

-In (Figures 2-4), I concepted a few different approaches that utilized a theoretical method to parse the data column headers and present them to the user.
-Values that we had high confidence (or matched) we're shown, other were left unconfirmed, but could be added for use manually.
+I created a few different approaches that utilized a theoretical method to parse the data column headers and present them to the user.
+Values that we had high confidence (or matched) we're shown, other were left unconfirmed, but could be included by the user manually.
 I worked with our user researcher to evaluate these solutions and to find a recommendation for continued development.
 Based on our testing the results showed that Figure 4 was the preferred direction with our customers.
 The feature was included in our next release and immediately improved our users ability to correctly select a value to map.

 In addition to the prior work, I also pitched some blue-sky concepts for the initial step that we evaluated with our customers.
 They tested favorably, but needed many more resources and time we didn't have available.
 (Figure 5)

 In addition to my UX responsibilities, I also led the design of the visual direction for the beta product.
 This included creating our ribbon icons and developing unique and patterned styles for various controls, map overlay visualizations and application shell elements.